Updated: 6 days ago

 Isafjordur Airport is a relatively small port and offers domestic flights.
 It is located in the beautiful but not easily accessible West Fjords.
 It provides connections with Reykjavik, a pretty excellent option for those who are not willing to drive on the roads in that part of Iceland.
 Do not expect the taxis to stand there at the terminal because it is not a busy airport.
 Usually, you will be lucky if there is at least one taxi driver on the spot.

-Located on the East side of Iceland in the Egilsstadir city airport is one of the four main hubs in Iceland that fulfill the requirements to be the international airport.
+Located on the East side of Iceland, the Egilsstadir city airport is one of the four main hubs in Iceland that fulfill the requirements to be an international airport.
 It is set up upon the bank of the Lagarfljot lake.
 Found close to the center of the East side of the island, which is a perfect location.
-It serves as an alternative airport to the Keflavik international.
+It serves as an alternative airport to Keflavik international.
 Due to the very favorable weather conditions in this area, almost 99% of flights are on schedule.

 The North part of Iceland is home to another airport, Akureyri.
 It is Iceland’s third-largest airport and also offers international flights.
 It is also the only one that provides connections with Keflavik.
 This is a perfect option if you want to get down to Keflavik quickly and do not want to spend all day driving.
 There is, however, no public transport that you can use to get to the terminal.

 Which companies have a direct flight to Iceland?